Joda-R/nodebb-theme-persona/README.md

-Persona theme for NodeBB
+ØStudio's Persona-based theme for NodeBB
 ====================

-Persona is the new default theme for NodeBB as of v0.7.1
+Edits to Persona by ØStudio

 ## Addons